 Soft recruitment skills

-This family of recruitment skill is closely related to your personality.
-They’re skills that are part of who you are, and ones that can be leveraged to your advantage in a recruitment environment.
+This family of recruitment skills is closely related to your personality.
+They’re skills that are part of who you are and those you can leverage to your advantage in a recruitment environment.
 Many can also be honed and improved over time with the right effort.

-Here are some of the soft staffing skills that most great recruiters share:
+Here are some of the soft recruiter skills that most great recruiters share:

 1. Strong communication skills